Henry Gally Knight: Biography

 Knight was the only son of Henry Gally (afterwards Gally Knight), barrister, of Langold, and was educated at Eton and Trinity Hall, Cambridge.
 He succeeded in 1808 to estates at Firbeck and Langold Park which his father had inherited in 1804 from his brother John Gally Knight.

 Knight was appointed High Sheriff of Nottinghamshire for 1814–1815.
 He also held the office of deputy-lieutenant of Nottinghamshire.
-He was a Member of Parliament for the constituencies Aldborough (12 Augst 1814 - April 1815), Malton (1831–1832; 31 March 1835 - 9 February 1846), North Nottinghamshire (1835 and in 1837).
+He was a Member of Parliament for the constituencies Aldborough (12 August 1814 - April 1815), Malton (1831–1832; 31 March 1835 - 9 February 1846), North Nottinghamshire (1835 and in 1837).
 In parliament he was a fluent but infrequent speaker.
 He was also a member of the commission for the advancement of the fine arts.

 Knight was the subject of the 1818 satirical poem "Ballad to the Tune of Salley in our Alley" by Lord Byron, in which Byron facetiously accuses him of being not only a poetaster, but a dandy as well.

 Knight owned Firbeck Hall in Rotherham.
 Sir Walter Scott's novel Ivanhoe is set nearby, and Knight may have been Scott's source of local information when he was writing the book.
 He was admitted a Fellow of the Royal Society on 20 May 1841.